-In the pilot episode, Fry is having a beer with Bender and asks why a robot needs to drink.
-Bender replies, "I don't need to drink, I can quit anytime I want."
-This statement comes across as peculiar in later episodes, where it's revealed robots use beer as a fuel source.
-Also, Bender in the first episode was defined by his depression, and he is first seen in line for a suicide booth, apparently having been driven suicidal when he found out that he was bending girders to make suicide booths.
-This is never brought up again, and in later episodes he becomes the loud-mouthed, obnoxious, jerk out to Kill All Humans that we all know and love.
-Explained by the electric shock he received which removed the inhibition that wouldn't let him bend anything without permission.
+In the pilot episode, Bender was defined by his depression, and he is first seen in line for a suicide booth, having been become suicidal when he found out that he was bending girders to make suicide booths.
+This is never brought up again, and in later episodes, he becomes the loud-mouthed, obnoxious, jerk out to Kill All Humans that we all know and love.

 An unusual case of a one-shot gag character getting this: in an early episode, Fry meets a guy on the streets of New New York who replaces people's body parts.
 He is obviously a con-man, he offers to replace Fry's lungs with gills, but the gills only come a week after the lungs have been removed.
 Hermes meets him in "The Six Million Dollar Mon", but the man this time he actually makes the trades that Hermes offers him.